kevinslashdigital/aws-ai-practitioner-prep/docs/Domain-3/Task-3.2/4-potential-risks-and-limitations-of-prompt-engineering.md

 ## 4. **Prompt Leaking**

 **Definition**:
-This refers to the accidental disclosure of prompts or input data (even if not protected).
+Prompt leaking refers to the unintentional disclosure or leakage of the prompts or inputs (regardless of whether these are protected data or not) used within a model.
+Prompt leaking does not necessarily expose protected data.
+But it can expose other data used by the model, which can reveal information of how the model works and this can be used against it.

 **Risk**:

 - It may expose internal prompt structures, strategies, or sensitive use-case data.
 - Can reveal how the model functions, opening avenues for abuse or adversarial attacks.